tableau/TabMon/docs/docs/tabmon_faq.md

+### 2. How do I find the computer name of a host?

+In order to find a host's computer name, please follow the steps below.

+1. Open an instance of the command prompt by hitting the start button, typing CMD and hitting enter.

+2. Type "hostname" into the command prompt and hit enter.

+The output of this command will be the computer name.

-### 2. What do all these counters represent?
+### 3. What do all these counters represent?

 The counters collected by the default `Counters.config` file represent a common set of performance metrics that would be of interest to an average server admin.
 Information on the Perfmon counters can be found at Microsoft’s Perfmon counter reference at [*https://technet.microsoft.com/enus/library/cc768048.aspx*.](https://technet.microsoft.com/en-us/library/cc768048.aspx){:target="_blank"}

-### 3. My “%Processor Time” is over 100%; how is this possible?
+### 4. My “%Processor Time” is over 100%; how is this possible?

 TabMon uses the Windows Perfmon counter “Process\\% Processor Time” to calculate the amount of CPU used by individual processes.
 By the nature of this counter, for a single CPU (single core) the maximum value is 100%.
 For a multi-core system, the maximum percentage is \#cores \* 100% (for example a 4 core system will have a max of 400%).

-### 4. The TabMon service won’t start.
+### 5. The TabMon service won’t start.

 If TabMon is failing to start, it is likely due to a permissions issue.
 The most common cause of this is that the user trying to start TabMon does not have admin privileges, or else the account the TabMon service is running as does not have sufficient permissions.
 Remember that if you are using Remote Polling, then TabMon must be running as a user with appropriate permissions on all of the remote machines.

 If you’ve double-checked all relevant permissions and TabMon still isn’t starting, a good way to get a clue is to check the most recent event from the application logs – see `C:\Program Files (x86)\TabMon\Logs\`.

-### 5. I’m seeing tons of counter polling failures!
+### 6. I’m seeing tons of counter polling failures!

 Make sure you are using the proper `Counters.config` file for the version of Tableau Server that you are monitoring.
 See the [Configuring TabMon](tabmon_configure) section for more information on this.
 If you’re using the proper Counters.config file and still several failures, checking the logs can provide insight.

 It is worth noting that systems can be very different and the machine(s) you are monitoring may simply not have certain counters.

-### 6. TabMon is dropping JMX counters after I restart Tableau Server.
+### 7. TabMon is dropping JMX counters after I restart Tableau Server.

 This is normal.
 Restarting the server will cycle the open JMX ports and you will experience a temporary loss in connectivity for JMX counters.
 TabMon includes reconnection logic which will eventually automatically re-establish all of the connections.

-### 7. Help!
+### 8. Help!
 TabMon is generating way too much data!

 By default, TabMon samples all performance counters every minute and keeps that data around forever.
 Over the long term, this can amount to a lot of data!